 Thioploca mats appear to be more commonly characteristic of naturally occurring hypoxic systems associated with upwelling and high nitrate concentrations.
-In contrast, microbial mats caused by mass degradation of macroalgal or phytoplankton blooms in eutrophic settings (e.g., Graco et al., 2001; Glud et al., 2004) or of animals that have died in response to hypoxia in estuarine, inner shelf, and basin settings are most often formed by Beggiatoa and Thiothrix.
-Recently another diverse group of filamen tous "macro" bacteria have been described from sulfidic shelf sediments in the eastern Pacific Ocean off Chile, Peru, Panama and Costa Rica.
+In contrast, microbial mats caused by mass degradation of macroalgal or phytoplankton blooms in eutrophic settings (e.g. Graco et al., 2001; Glud et al., 2004) or of animals that have died in response to hypoxia in estuarine, inner shelf, and basin settings are most often formed by Beggiatoa and Thiothrix.
+Recently another diverse group of filamentous "macro" bacteria have been described from sulfidic shelf sediments in the eastern Pacific Ocean off Chile, Peru, Panama and Costa Rica.
 They appear to be sulfide oxidizers and can be associated with sheaths of Thioploca, but are an order of magnitude smaller, (i.e. 10 s instead of 100 s of microns in length) (Gallardo and Espinoza, 2007).

-Many protozoans and metazoan animals live in association with mats of mega- and macro-bacteria, including some eukaryotes with symbiotic bacteria (Bernhard et al., macro-bacteria, including some eukaryotes with symbiotic bacteria (Bernhard et al., 2000; Gallardo and Espinoza, 2007).
-Current understanding is that large mat-forming, sulfide- oxidizing bacteria detoxify sediment by removing sulfide, and thus facilitate metazoan habitation.
+Many protozoans and metazoan animals live in association with mats of mega- and macro-bacteria, including some eukaryotes with symbiotic bacteria (Bernhard et al., 2000; Gallardo and Espinoza, 2007).
+An active hypothesis is that large mat-forming, sulfide- oxidizing bacteria detoxify sediment by removing sulfide, and thus facilitate metazoan habitation.
+In this regard, a positive correlation between Thioploca and meiofaunal biomass was observed on the central Chile shelf during non-El Niño conditions when Thioploca was abundant; after El Niño, when Thioploca declined, no relationship was found.
+Although this evidence does not verify a detoxification role for Thioploca mats, Thioploca presence is thought to have had a positive influence on meiofauna (Neira et al., 2001b).
 The different bacterial taxa exhibit differences in their sulfide removal capacity (Brüchert et al., 2006), but the extent to which these differences control animal distributions, and whether they are related to the source of hypoxic conditions, requires further study.